Skift Take

 “Our business is in a difficult position, and it is hard to overstate the challenges we face together,” Ortberg said in the note.

-The 777X was originally slated to launch in 2025, but now expects to make the first delivery in 2026 due to the strike and a pause from flight-testing.
+The 777X was originally slated to launch in 2025, but Ortberg said the company now expects to make the first delivery in 2026 as a result of challenges with development, the ongoing strike and a pause from flight-testing.
 Ortberg said Boeing notified all customers of the 777X delay.

 Some prominent carriers that have placed orders for 777X include Emirates, Lufthansa, Qatar Airways, Etihad and Singapore Airlines.
 However, numerous airline executives were already not confident that the 777X would have been able to be delivered in 2025.